-• Revision proposals should be made available to the Chair of CC:DA one month prior to the next CC:DA meeting, which is scheduled during the ALA Annual Conference or Midwinter Meeting.
-The proposals will be made available to the CC:DA membership and posted on the CC:DA Web site one month prior to the next CC:DA meeting.

-- If the revision proposal is accepted by CC:DA, it is forwarded to the Joint Steering Committee for Development of RDA (JSC).
-JSC requires that revision proposals be transmitted to JSC at least three months prior to the next scheduled JSC meeting in order to be considered.
-This is to allow sufficient time for the other JSC members to consult their respective advisory bodies, for those advisory bodies to review the proposal and formulate their responses, and for the JSC member to transmit those responses to the other JSC members in a time frame that allows them to read the responses and be prepared to discuss both the original proposal and the responses at the next JSC meeting.
-[The date of the next JSC meeting is available on the JSC Web site, usually as the final item on the latest report of Outcomes of the ...
-JSC Meeting.
-The JSC procedures for receiving and considering revision proposals are documented in JSC's "Statement of Policy & Procedures."] - Unless the revision proposal is either accepted or rejected by all the JSC constituents, there will likely be further revision and subsequent review by JSC.
+- Revision proposals should be made available to the Chair of CC:DA one month prior to the next CC:DA meeting, which is scheduled during the ALA Annual Conference or Midwinter Meeting.
+The proposals will be made available to the CC:DA membership and posted on the CC:DA Web site one month prior to the next CC:DA meeting. - If the revision proposal is accepted by CC:DA, it is forwarded to the RDA Steering Committee (RSC).
+RSC requires that revision proposals be transmitted to RSC at least three months prior to the next scheduled RSC meeting in order to be considered.
+This is to allow sufficient time for the other RSC members to consult their respective advisory bodies, for those advisory bodies to review the proposal and formulate their responses, and for the RSC member to transmit those responses to the other RSC members in a time frame that allows them to read the responses and be prepared to discuss both the original proposal and the responses at the next RSC meeting.
+[The date of the next RSC meeting is available on the RSC Web site, usually as the final item on the latest report of Outcomes of the ...
+RSC Meeting. - Unless the revision proposal is either accepted or rejected by all the JSC constituents, there will likely be further revision and subsequent review by JSC.
 This process may take a year or more, depending on the complexity of the proposal and the number of revisions requested.